 This movie house is in Reno's Summit Sierra shopping center on the southern fringes of the metro area.
-Tickets are a little more expensive than the other theaters closer in, but you get a more posh setting that includes theaters called Luxury Loungers, which have electric-powered recliners and oversize, plush seats.
+Tickets are a little more expensive than the other theaters closer in, but you get a more posh setting that includes theaters called Luxury Loungers, which have electric-powered recliners and oversized, plush seats.
 Seats in Luxury Lounger theaters are reserved.
 Century Summit Sierra also has stadium seating and an arcade and is wheelchair-accessible.

 The Park Lane is similar to the other Century theaters around town, which is to say it's nice.
-It offers stadium seating, game room, cafe and listening devices and is wheelchair-accessible.
+It offers stadium seating, game room, cafe, and listening devices and is wheelchair-accessible.

-The Riverside 12 is in downtown Reno by the Truckee River in the Riverwalk District of shops, restaurants, coffeehouses and art galleries.
+The Riverside 12 is in downtown Reno by the Truckee River in the Riverwalk District of shops, restaurants, coffeehouses, and art galleries.
 Going to the movies here is a welcome part of a day spent enjoying Reno's urban environment.
 This theater has stadium seating and an arcade and is wheelchair-accessible.

 This newish Reno area theater brings IMAX to town.
 You can make reservations at this plush theater, which features reclining seating and Dolby sound.
 To get the best experience watching a blockbuster, these 3-D screens are the best there is.
-The theater is located on Scheels Drive in The Outlets at Sparks.Continue to 5 of 7 below.
+The theater is located on Scheels Drive in The Outlets at Sparks.

 For a cool movie experience, check out the Grand Sierra Cinema inside the Grand Sierra Resort and Casino.
 You'll find second-run but first-rate movies inside, and the seats are cheap as a bonus.
 The theater has love seats that seat two instead of the usual rows.
-It's a nice change of pace and way less money (unless you patronize the casino)
+It's a nice change of pace and way less money (unless you patronize the casino).